 This course is a study of grammar, punctuation, and written communication skills for the office environment.
-(Prerequisites: AOT 105 or keyboard placement test, ENG 100)
+(Prerequisites: ENG 100)

 AOT 143 OFFICE SYSTEMS AND PROCEDURES

 This course emphasizes procedures and applications used in the office environment.
 (Prerequisites: AOT 105 or keyboard placement test, RDG 100)